 Method-of-use patents protect the use of a product for the specified method and formulation patents cover formulations of the API.
 These types of patents do not prevent a competitor or other third party from developing or marketing an identical product for an indication that is outside the scope of the patented method or from developing a different formulation that is outside the scope of the patented formulation.
 Moreover, with respect to method-of-use patents, even if competitors or other third parties do not actively promote their product for our targeted indications or uses for which we may obtain patents, physicians may recommend that patients use these products off-label, or patients may do so themselves.
 Although off-label use may infringe or contribute to the infringement of method-of-use patents, the practice is common, and this type of infringement is difficult to prevent or prosecute.
-In addition, there are numerous publications and other prior art that may be relevant to our owned or in-licensed method-of-use patents and patent applications in litigation or other intellectual property-related proceedings.
+In addition, there are numerous publications and other prior art that may be relevant to our owned or in-licensed method-of-use patents and patent applications and may be used to challenge the validity of these owned or in-licensed patents and patent applications in litigation or other intellectual property-related proceedings.
 If these types of challenges are successful, our owned or in-licensed patents and patent applications may be narrowed or found to be invalid, and we may lose valuable intellectual property rights.
 Any of the foregoing could have a material adverse effect on our business, financial conditions, prospects and results of operations.